Key Takeaways

 Perspective:

-KPIs look at past and current performance, while KRIs are forward-looking, anticipating potential future risks.
+KPIs look at past and current performance, while KRIs look forward to anticipate potential risks.

 Objective: